 Agriculture and Silviculture

-- Accepted Agricultural Practices: The growing of food and crops is allowed under the Vermont Wetland Rules, provided it complies with other applicable laws and with the most recent Acceptable Agricultural Practices.
+- Required Agricultural Practices: The growing of food and crops is allowed under the Vermont Wetland Rules, provided it complies with other applicable laws and with the most recent Acceptable Agricultural Practices.
 The clearing of forested wetland for agricultural purposes requires a permit.

 - Procedure for Application of Silviculture Allowed Uses of the Vermont Wetland Rules: Certain silvicultural activities are considered allowed uses.
 Read this guidance document if you intend to conduct silvicultural activities within a wetland or buffer zone.

 - Acceptable Management Practices for Maintaining Water Quality on Logging Jobs in Vermont (AMP's): This document presents standards for complying with Vermont’s water quality regulations on logging jobs, which apply to wetlands.